mr-bev/software-engineering-stage6-nsw/docs/fundamentals/data_structures.md

 # Data Structures

 In all cases you should not need to implement these data structures yourself.
 Use the built in version for the language or use a library.
 The code below is provided to illustrate how these data structures are implemented.
-The cose is valid and you could use it to debug or step through code to get a better understanding of them.
+The code is valid and you could use it to debug or step through to get a better understanding of how they work.

 ## Array